VA Construction Loans for Veterans — Available in All 50 States

 The home is appraised subject to final plans and specifications before closing.
 During construction, funds are released in approved stages after inspection, title update, and your written authorization, ensuring progress is verified before payment is made.

-Modern home under construction with vinyl windows and doors surrounded by scaffolding in canada
+Modern home under construction with vinyl windows and doors surrounded by scaffolding built with VA one time close construction loan

 Eligibility for a VA One-Time Close Construction Loan